timdbie/CH_PasswordManager/README.md

 # CH_PasswordManager

-For this project I will start working on a Password Manager application in Python.
+My first project of the year is a Password Manager made in Python.
+This is my first big project in Python.

+**THIS IS ONLY A PROJECT AND NOT MEANT TO BE USED**

+This program requires the following libraries:

+- SQLite3
+- pyperclip